Brexit Support for your Business

 If you export goods to the EU from the UK, check the UK Government’s export tool to find out which actions need to be completed to continue exporting.

 The Federation of Small Businesses

-Get your small business ready for Brexit with The Federation of Small Businesses’ Transition Hub, designed to support small businesses the self-employed get ready for Brexit.
+The Federation of Small Businesses’ Transition Hub is designed to support small businesses the self-employed now that the UK has left the EU.